Everest Base Camp Trek

 • Hot water bottle (winter months)

 A good quality, warm sleeping bag is essential while trekking as only blankets are provided at tea houses.
-Please note that sleeping bags are readily available to buy or hire in both Kathmandu and in Namche at very reasonable rates.
+Please note that sleeping bags are readily available to buy or hire in both Kathmandu and Namche at very reasonable rates.
 Your group leader can assist you in hiring gear after your meeting.
 If you plan to hire a sleeping bag we recommend that you bring an inner sleep sheet, which adds another layer of warmth.
 In winter a thermal inner sleep sheet is warmer.
-If you bring your own sleeping bag, please think about the time of year of your trek.
-We recommend a four season bag with a rating to around -10c.
-In winter (Dec-Feb) a five seasons bag is recommended.
+If you bring your sleeping bag, please think about the time of year of your trek.
+We recommend a four-season bag with a rating of around -10c.
+In winter (Dec-Feb) a five-season bag is recommended.

 It is essential to bring 2 x 1lt water bottles to refill along the way.
 While trekking, boiled or safe drinking water is available to purchase in tea houses.
 However, you should also carry a water purification method.
 Options include:

-• Purification tablets available from camping stores or pharmacies e.g. Micropur.
+• Purification tablets are available from camping stores or pharmacies e.g. Micropur.

-• 2% tincture of iodine, available from pharmacies, used at 4 drops per litre of water and left for at least 20 minutes - longer in very cold weather.
+• 2% tincture of iodine, available from pharmacies, used at 4 drops per liter of water and left for at least 20 minutes - longer in very cold weather.

 • Small, personal first-aid kit.
 (Simple and light)